Designated Donations Program Guidelines 2

 4. (d)If there has been any misconduct in relation to the receiving or use of the Designated Grant, the allocation of the Designated Grant will be canceled or the return of the Designated Grant (including an additional charge) will be ordered, and such measure as suspending the eligibility to propose a Designated Donation for a specific period will be taken, with a possibility of imposition of criminal penalties in some cases.

-8. Points to Note Concerning the Proposal and Screening
+8. Points of Note Concerning the Proposal and Screening

-The points to note concerning the proposal and screening are as set forth in (1) through (6) below.
+The points of note concerning the proposal and screening are as set forth in (1) through (6) below.

 (1) Before you draft a proposal

 Please check the eligibility and requirements for this program carefully referring to the regulations below.
-If you have any questions, please contact the Budget and Finance Division of the Japan Foundation directly (please see 13.
-Request for Proposal Forms, Submissions, and Inquiries for the contact information).
+If you have any questions, please contact the Budget and Finance Division of the JF directly (please see 13.
+Request for Proposal Forms, Submissions, and Inquiries for contact information).

 1. Japan Foundation Regulations for the Administration of the Designated Donations Program (PDF:113KB)